by Freddy Tran Nager, Founder of Atomic Tango + Journalism Junkie…

 The film does contain some of Spielberg’s typical heavy-handed sentimentalism — as usual, he insists on telling audiences how they should feel with contrived, on-the-nose scenes and a bombastic score.
 For example, Graham is clearly a feminist icon — repeatedly shown as the only woman in a room full of patronizing men — but to make sure the audience knows that, Spielberg shows her wading through a crowd of adoring young women as violins swell in the background.
 He apparently doesn’t trust the audience to think for itself, which is odd considering the type of people who will watch a movie about journalism history.

 That said, Spielberg does have some nice touches.
-The close-ups of a vintage linotype printer with hot-metal type cranking at full speed is practically pornography for a journalism junkie like myself.
+The close-ups of a vintage linotype printer with hot-metal type cranking at full speed is pornography for journalism junkies like myself.
 I could almost smell the ink off the warm pages.